J. S. G. Boggs

 James Stephen George Boggs (January 16, 1955 – January 22, 2017) was an American artist, best known for his hand-drawn depictions of banknotes.
 Due to his pre-Bitcoin philosophical questions about the value of fiat currency, his early interest in creating his own currency, and his contributions to an "encrypted online currency" as early as 2000, Boggs was described by Artnet as the Patron Saint of Cryptocurrency.

-Life
+Early life

 Boggs was born Stephen Litzner on January 16, 1955, in Woodbury, New Jersey.
 He attended Brandon High School in Brandon, Florida, but was expelled in his junior year.